loiskilberg/rst_templates/AddingDustCovers.rst

 You will need the following materials to add a dust cover to a frame:

-* a piece of dust cover material a little larger than the outside dimensions of the frame, acid free (here is a good source: |dbdustCover|)
+* a piece of dust cover material a little larger than the outside dimensions of the frame, acid free (here is a good source: |dustCoverLink|)
 * scissors (optional) for the initial cut
 * |xb| with a fresh blade
 * mounting tape, acid-free, double-sided